Pinball Expo: Pinball Expo Hall of Fame

 As early as Pinball Expo '88, Rob Berk was championing the idea of a Pinball Expo Hall of Fame.
 In 1991 the Hall of Fame was created with the induction of Harry E. Williams, Sam Stern, Ray Moloney and David Gottlieb.

 Pinball Expo Service and Support Hall of Fame

-The Pinball Expo Service and Support Hall of Fame was established at the 2014 Expo to recognize individuals and organizations who have made significant contributions to the hobby of pinball.
+Pinball Expo's Service and Support Hall of Fame was established at the 2014 Expo to recognize individuals and organizations who have made significant contributions to the pinball hobby.